 If you smell natural gas, don’t make an effort to restart the pilot light.
 Get a hold of your local gas company immediately.

 - Water Heater Age

-The usual duration of a residential water heater with correct servicing is 10–12 years.
-Even if your outdated water heater isn’t having problems, it’s an increased risk of a damaging leak.
+The usual life span of a residential water heater with correct servicing is 10–12 years.
+Even if your water heater isn’t having problems, it could be at an increased risk of a damaging leak.

 If you’re unsure of your water heater’s age, inspect the ID on the heater.
 This states the manufacturing date and serial number.

 - Odd Taste

 If your water tastes of metal, your water lines could be corroded.
 If both hot and cold water is dirty, the oxidation is more than likely located in your both hot and cold water pipes.